-In a NetBackup cluster, add the key on each node where the NetBackup server is installed.
+For a NetBackup cluster, a valid license for NetBackup for SAP must exist on each node where NetBackup server resides.

 Copying the SAP binary file (Windows Oracle databases without RMAN only)

 Perform the following procedures only if you use NetBackup for SAP with an Oracle database but without the Oracle recovery manager (RMAN).